AppFabric API vs. NCache API

-For example, you add "key1" with a string value in the default cache in AppFabric.
-Now you can also add "key1" in a region created by you in the SAME cache.
-For NCache key is unique in a cache so in order to use multiple regions, multiple caches must be created.
+For example, if you add the string "key1" in the default cache in AppFabric, you can also add "key1" in a region created by you in the same cache.
+For NCache, you can use a tag with the cache item "key1" to simulate a region.
+Similarly, NCache is adept at overcoming such differences.

 Getting Cache Instance

-There are many cache management functions available through this instance.
-We are going to compare some of the overloads of the APIs to get a brief idea of how things are different with NCache.
+There are many cache management functions available in this instance.
+This section compares some of the overloads of the APIs to get a brief idea of how things are different with NCache.

 Bulk Get Operation

-AppFabric has the following command in order to get multiple entries residing in the cache.
+AppFabric has the following command to get multiple entries in the cache, returning a List

-The argument type is also different for both APIs as AppFabric requires a List whereas NCache required an Array.
+The argument type differs for both APIs as AppFabric requires a List, whereas NCache requires an Array.

-GetIfNewer operation for AppFabric and NCache are exactly the same.
+GetIfNewer operations for AppFabric and NCache are the same.